Things New and Old

 I do believe that our legal justification before God is by His grace alone through the righteousness of Christ alone.
 And BY GRACE ALONE means BY GRACE ALONE and nothing else, and THROUGH CHRIST'S RIGHTEOUSNESS ALONE means THROUGH CHRIST'S RIGHTEOUSNESS ALONE and nothing else.

-If justification is by God's grace alone, then what is the biblical relationship of faith to the justification which is by God's grace alone through the righteousness of Christ alone?
+If justification is by God's grace alone, then what is the biblical relationship of faith to justification which is by God's grace alone through the righteousness of Christ alone?
 There is rampant confusion here.
 But the statement in James 2:24 is plain and clear.
 I am in perfect agreement with this biblical statement in James 2:24.
-Let's consider the plain teaching, and the implications of this simple and plain statement.
+Let's consider the plain teaching and the implications of this simple and plain statement.

 Look at this plain statement of Scriptures